Woman washing her hands with water running from a faucet

 As tankless water heaters are more energy-efficient, they can help save costs on utility bills.

-However, the initial cost of installing a tankless water heater is comparatively much higher than a traditional heater, meaning it may take up to several years for a homeowner to cover the compensation cost of installing the tankless heater.
+However, the initial cost of installing a tankless water heater is comparatively much higher than a traditional heater.
+This means it may take up to several years for a homeowner to cover the compensation cost of installing the tankless heater.

 Traditional Water Heaters Can Still Work With a Few Lifestyles Changes